macnlos/runuo_rpi/README.md

 =====================================================================
 NEXT STEPS:

+If for some reason your RPi reboots and you want to have RunUO start back automatically, I would use a combination of CRON and the SCREEN utility.
+Screen allows you to background a process on a different virtual screen and attach/connect to it.

+1. apt-get install screen  <-- it doesn't come by default.
+2. Add the following line to ROOTs CRONTAB:

+@reboot screen -S runuo -d -m sudo -u uo mono /opt/runuo_rpi/RunUO.exe

+In the /opt/runuo_rpi directory, there is a directory called Extras.
+This directory contains useful utilities that I use with my RunUO setup.

+neruns_r136 - This is the r136 release of Nerun's Distro.
+This utility will allow you to Spawn your world just like the EA/OSI worlds.
+All th doors, gates, NPCs, monster spawns, etc.  If you want to try this, change into this directory and run the install script.
+In the "PremiumSpawner" I do the following:

+1. Apocalypse now (Clear All Facets)
+2. Let there be light (Create World) <-- I use ML / Mondains
+3. UO MOndain's Legacy Spawns <-- I create these

+This sets up the shared to before Kingdom Reborn.
+That's what I like to play with, it's up to you what you want to do.

+runuo_2.4_encryption - This a utility to allow RunUo to accept connections from a regular, encrypted UO client without using Razor, UOAssist or other utilities.
+There is an install script in this folder too.
+I'll keep it up to date with the latest encryption keys from clients.

 Here are some things I would do if I were you:

 1. Install and run Nerun's Distribution.
 This populates the world